Instant Pot Creamy Butternut Squash Risotto

 - 1 tbsp of crushed garlic

-- 4 cups of butternut squash, peeled and largely diced with any seeds and stringy-strands removed (you’ll get 4 cups of diced cubes from one decent-sized squash – and probably even have some left over to do with as you wish)
+- 4 cups of butternut squash, peeled and largely diced with any seeds and stringy-strands removed (you’ll get 4 cups of diced cubes from one decent-sized squash – and probably even have some left over to do with as you wish.
+Some markets also sell this already cubed up!
+Just get about 20 oz worth!)

 - 2 cups of Arborio rice (make sure you use Arborio rice for a risotto)